Danielle Pain – Osteopath & Clinical Director

-Danielle graduated from Oxford Brookes University with an Honours Degree in Osteopathy and has a post graduate qualification in medical acupuncture, kinesiology taping and trained in prescribing customised orthotics.
+Danielle graduated from Oxford Brookes University with an Honours Degree in Osteopathy and has a post graduate qualification in Medical Acupuncture, kinesiology taping and is a Fellow of Applied Functional Science (AFS) with the Gray Institute for Functional Transformation.
 Danielle is registered with the General Osteopathic Council and is a member of the British Osteopathic Association.

-After graduating, Danielle stayed in Oxford to start The Pain Clinic and has experience treating a wide array of conditions and patients using a variety of techniques from spinal manipulation, traction, muscle energy techniques, cranial osteopathy, soft tissue techniques, medical acupuncture, kinesiology taping and customised orthotic prescription.
+After graduating, Danielle stayed in Oxford to start The Pain Clinic and has experience treating a wide array of conditions and patients using a variety of techniques from traditional osteopathic principles and practises, to the latest research in rehabilitation.

 Having worked in a nursing home prior to her degree, Danielle has since returned to a local nursing home to offer relief of pain and a better quality of life for the elderly, as well as giving free presentations on ways to relieve pain from arthritis to the senior citizens of Risinghurst Community Centre and to the Seniors at Studley Wood Golf Club, offering advice and specific stretches and exercises to help prevent musculoskeletal injuries and conditions.

 Danielle works regularly with Olympic athletes, where she indulges her interest in running biomechanics.
-Currently working with James Ellington, Greg Cackett and other GB athletes in their preparation for the 2016 Rio Olympic Games, she likes to integrate strength and conditioning with her rehabilitative osteopathic treatments.
-She has also worked with Oxford Harlequins 1st Rugby Team, providing pre-game strapping, sports massage and their first line pitch-side medical service.
+She worked with Linford Christie’s sprint team, including James Ellington, Nigel Levine, Greg Cackett and other GB athletes in their preparation for the 2016 Rio Olympic Games and she likes to integrate strength and conditioning with her rehabilitative osteopathic treatments.
+She has also worked with Oxford Harlequins 1st Rugby Team, their academy team and Under 15s, providing strength and conditioning, injury rehabilitation, pre-game strapping, sports massage and their first line pitch-side medical service.

 Danielle has a passion for educating patients about the nature of their condition, contributing and maintaining factors and ways in which patients can take control of their recovery and avoid re-injury.

-Danielle is also the personal osteopath to comedian and actor, Jason Manford and is touring the country this year with the production of Chitty Chitty Bang Bang, supporting Jason, who stars in the show.
+Danielle is also the personal osteopath to comedian and actor, Jason Manford and toured the country in 2016 with the production of Chitty Chitty Bang Bang, supporting Jason, who starred in the show.